Ashu09032005/CampGrounds/README.md

 # YelpCamp 🌲🏕️

 YelpCamp is a full-stack web application that allows users to create, review, and manage campgrounds.
-Built with **Node.js, Express.js, MongoDB**, and **Passport.js**, it features authentication, dynamic location mapping with **Mapbox**, and image uploads via **Cloudinary**.
+Built with **Node.js, Express.js, MongoDB**, and **Passport.js**, it features authentication, dynamic location mapping with **MapTiler**, and image uploads via **Cloudinary**.

 ## 🚀 Features
 - **User Authentication & Authorization** (Signup/Login via Passport.js)